FLUKE Mini-Comics & Zine Festival

 FLUKE Mini-Comics & Zine Festival is an annual comic festival in Athens, Georgia, United States, focusing on alternative comics, minicomics, zines, underground comics, and graphic arts.
 Initially held in January, the event has been set in March or April since 2006.
 FLUKE aims to maintain a smaller environment than other, larger comic conventions.
 Initially held at the now-defunct bar Tasty World, the festival has taken place at Athens' 40 Watt Club since 2011.
+The 2026 FLUKE will be held at Live Wire, also located in downtown Athens.
 It has been considered a premier destination for alternative comics in the Southeastern United States.

 History

 Fluke was established in January 2002 by cartoonist T. Edward Bak.
 He founded the festival after the previous year's Small Press Expo was cancelled in the wake of the September 11 attacks.
 The name of the festival comes from the fact that its genesis was by chance, or a fluke, and is not related to the long-running fanzine of the same name.
 For its second year, Bak asked for help organizing the event from cartoonist Patrick Dean and 'zine publisher Robert Newsome, who ended up absorbing the festival from him and serving as its organizers in the years since.

 The mission statement for the festival states: